 From A Wiki of Ice and Fire

 The Andals are one of the three major ethnic groups of Westeros.
-Their arrival caused the fall of many of the kingdoms of the First Men which had developed in the wake of the Pact with the children of the forest and brought the Faith of the Seven to the Seven Kingdoms.
+Their arrival caused the fall of many of the kingdoms of the First Men which had developed in the wake of the Pact with the children of the forest.
+The Andals also brought the Faith of the Seven to the Seven Kingdoms.

-The Andals originated in the Hills of Andalos in the eastern continent, where legend tells that they were visited by the incarnations of the Seven, who crowned their first king, Hugor of the Hill.
+The Andals are said to have originated in the Axe of northern Essos and then migrated to the hills of Andalos in northwestern Essos, where legend tells that they were visited by the incarnations of the Seven, who crowned their first king, Hugor of the Hill.
 They learned the art of working iron from the Rhoynar who lived along the Rhoyne.

-About six thousand years ago, the Andals sailed west into Westeros, first landing in the Fingers and attacking the Vale.
+The Andals first landed in the Fingers and attacked the First Men living in the Vale.
 The original Andal invaders painted and carved the seven-pointed star of the Seven on their bodies.
-They destroyed the weirwood trees and killed the children of the forest that they came across.
+They burnt out the weirwood groves, hacked down the faces and slaughtered the children of the forest that they came across.
+Everywhere they proclaimed the the triumph of the Seven over the old gods.
 A hill, now known to the Westerosi as High Heart, was sacred to the children of the forest.
-There the Andal king named Erreg the Kinslayer cut down the children’s grove of thirty-one weirwoods.
+There, the Andal king Erreg the Kinslayer cut down the children’s grove of thirty-one weirwoods.
 It is said that the First Men killed half of the children of the forest with bronze blades, and the Andals finished the job with iron.

 Andal culture is marked by the strong influences it has had on the culture of the Seven Kingdoms.
-The Andals brought the Faith to Westeros and with it the warrior tradition of the knight.
-The Andals also brought their own language, which became the Common Tongue of Westeros even in the North.
+The Andals brought the Faith of the Seven to Westeros and with it the warrior tradition of the knight.
+The Andals brought their own language, which became the Common Tongue of Westeros even in the North.
+The Andals used iron, while the First Men used bronze.
 The Andals also brought a superior writing system that supplanted the First Men's runes.